 Mechatronics is new and is not listed with an occupational trend prediction but very similar skill areas are listed.
 State and national trends predict 25% increase in employment in the state of Utah in this area.
 Earnings vary by specialty, location, and level of responsibility.

 - Beginning income is $20 - $30 + an hour depending on company and industry

 Internships provide beneficial pre-professional experience and allow students an opportunity to learn more about a career path they are interested in.
 Internships look great on resumes and help in developing important networking relationships.
 There are internships available for Mechatronics students with many local companies that can provide educational opportunities outside of required college courses.

 Internships for the Mechatronics program are generally completed during summer semesters when students are not in class.
-Companies will usually recruit Mechatronics students for internships after their 1st and 2nd years in the program.
+Companies will usually recruit Mechatronics students for internships after their 1st year in the program.